ChrisDud0257/HGGT/README.md

 > [Du CHEN\*](https://github.com/ChrisDud0257), [Jie LIANG\*](https://liangjie.xyz/), Xindong ZHANG, Ming LIU, Hui ZENG and [Lei ZHANG](https://www4.comp.polyu.edu.hk/~cslzhang/). <br>
 > Accepted by CVPR 2023.<br>

+## Copyright, License and Agreement for the HGGT dataset Usage
+1. Please note that this dataset is made available for non-commercial academic research purposes **ONLY**.
+2. You agree not to reproduce, duplicate, copy, sell, trade, resell or exploit for any commercial purposes, any portion of the images and any portion of derived data.
+3. You agree not to further copy, publish or distribute any portion of the HGGT dataset.
+Except, for internal use at a single site within the same organization it is allowed to make copies of the dataset.
+4. The image contents are released upon request for research purposes **ONLY**.
+5. Any violation of this protocol will be at his own risk.
+If any of the images include your information and you would like to remove them, please kindly inform us, and we will remove them from our dataset immediately.

 ## Abstract
 How to generate the ground-truth (GT) image is a critical